sifat-zporter/zporter-match-prototype/API_DOCUMENTATION.md

 **Development:** `http://localhost:3000/api`

 ---
+## Workflow: Creating a Match

+Creating a full match is a two-step process:

+1.  **Create a Draft**: First, you send the core match details (teams, date, time, etc.) to the `POST /api/matches` endpoint.
+The server creates a "draft" match and returns its unique `id`.
+2.  **Update with Details**: Once you have the `id`, you use it to make subsequent requests to add more detailed information.
+    *   The **Plan** tab is saved using `PATCH /api/matches/{id}`.
+    *   The **Notes** tab is updated by sending new notes to `POST /api/matches/{id}/notes`.
+    *   The **Reviews** tab is updated by submitting reviews to `POST /api/matches/{id}/reviews`.

+---

 ## 1. Matches

 ### 1.1.
-Create Match Draft
+Create Match Draft (Step 1)

 This endpoint creates the initial draft of a match.
 After a successful creation, the client receives a unique `id` for the new match.
-This `id` is then used to update the match with more detailed information (like plans, invites, notes) via the `PATCH /api/matches/{id}` endpoint.
+This `id` is then used for all subsequent updates.

 - **Endpoint**: `POST /api/matches`
-- **Description**: Creates a new match draft with the core details.
-This is the first step in the match creation workflow.
+- **Description**: Creates a new match draft with the core details from the "Details" tab.

 #### Request Body (`application/json`)

+This is the payload sent when the user saves the initial details.

 ```json
 {